hindu-comm/mail_stream_indology/2013/10/blip_in_service/25__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2013-October/038492.html)

-​Through an oversight of mine, the INDOLOGY management pages, like http://listinfo.indology.info, and the archives etc., have been offline for a few days.
+Through an oversight of mine, the INDOLOGY management pages, like http://listinfo.indology.info, and the archives etc., have been offline for a few days.
 My apologies for not realizing the nature of the problem until now.
 I have fixed things, and we're back to normal.